India–United Arab Emirates relations

 India–United Arab Emirates relations are the bilateral relations that exist between the Republic of India and the United Arab Emirates.
+Since 3000 B.C., India and the UAE, including its precursor emirates, had close relations with ancient trade networks.
+Sumerians traded with Meluhha (Indus Valley), Magan (UAE and Oman), and Dilmun (Bahrain), connecting through the UAE.
+Maritime routes facilitated Arab trade with India for silk, spices, gold, and porcelain.
+Maritime routes facilitated Arab trade with India for silk, spices, gold, and porcelain.
+Post-1971, India-UAE relations strengthened politically, economically, and culturally.

 They are both in I2U2 Group.
-Indians also make up the largest ethnic group in the UAE, making up roughly 38% of UAE's total residents.
-India is UAE's largest exports destination & trading partner with bilateral trade turnover of US$ 68.4 billion during the calendar year 2021.
-UAE's exports to India stood at US$ 43.04 billion while India's exports to UAE stood at US$ 25.4 billion.
-In 2022 India & UAE signed a Comprehensive Economic Partnership Agreement (CEPA) with an aim of taking bilateral trade to US$ 100 billion within 5 years.
+Indians also make up the largest ethnic group in the UAE, making up roughly 38% of UAE's total residents, followed by Pakistanis.
+India is UAE's largest exports destination & trading partner with bilateral trade turnover of US$68.4 billion during the calendar year 2021.
+UAE's exports to India stood at US$43.04 billion while India's exports to UAE stood at US$25.4 billion.
+In 2022 India & UAE signed a Comprehensive Economic Partnership Agreement (CEPA) with an aim of taking bilateral trade to US$100 billion within 5 years.